‘RHONJ’ Star Melissa Gorga, 40, Defies Her Age In Plunging Bikini

 In the gorgeous new photo, Gorga had her long highlighted hair flowing down past her shoulders while rocking a pair of large gold hoop earrings while tilting her head slightly to the side.

-Tagging her location as being somewhere in the state of New Jersey, the stunning reality star and boutique owner gave a shout out to her makeup artist Brielle Pollara while also encouraging her followers to smile, calling it “contagious.”
+Tagging her location as being somewhere in the state of New Jersey, the stunning reality star and boutique owner gave a shout-out to her makeup artist Brielle Pollara while also encouraging her followers to smile, calling it “contagious.”

 The comments section was flooded with praise for Melissa as fans shared just how gorgeous they thought the uber-fit mom – who turned 40-years-old back in March – was looking in her latest swimwear snap.

-“You look gorgeous Melissa.
-Lovely natural look,” one person said, as another commented on the bikini snap, “The stunning Melissa, always glamorous!”
+Another commented on the bikini snap, “The stunning Melissa, always glamorous!”

 A third person wrote, “Gorgeous as always!!”